Hardware

 - Run a RAM test such as Memtest86+.

-- Boot the computer from a Linux USB drive and run SMART tests on the SSDs and badblocks on the HDDs.
+- Run SMART tests on the SSDs and badblocks on the HDDs.

 - Install Windows (if needed).